The world loves its share of Beethoven, driving BMWs and consuming Black Forest cake. German products are definitely in demand. But what about movies?

 THE BAADER MEINHOF COMPLEX (‘Der Baader Meinhof Komplex’), 2008

 This truly impressive piece of work by Bernd Eichinger is about the extremist left-wing group RAF which terrorized West Germany in the 1970s.
 The script was based on a book about the RAF by Stefan Aust.
 The film tells the story about the beginnings of the terror group, the murders and other activities of its most prominent members, their arrest and suicides.
 The acting job delivered by people like Martina Gedeck, Johanna Wokalek, Moritz Bleibtreu and many others is nothing less than stunning.
 So is the entire motion picture.

 CHRISTIANE F. (‘Christiane F. – Wir Kinder vom Bahnhof Zoo’), 1981

 This shocking drama tells the true story of young drug addicts in West Berlin, It is based on the book of the same title which quotes Christiane Felscherinow.
 She actually was in that situation.
 Her friends introduce her to drugs.
 Once her addiction is out of control, she becomes a prostitute at age 14, just like her boyfriend.
-In the course of her time around Berlin’s train station ‘Bahnhof Zoo’, several acquaintances and her best die from drug abuse.
+In the course of her time around Berlin’s train station ‘Bahnhof Zoo’, several acquaintances and her best friend die from drug abuse.
 Christiane’s mother notices her daughter’s addiction very late.
-This movie was directed by Uli Edel just before the shooting commenced.
+This movie was taken over by director by Uli Edel just before the shooting commenced.
 The first director quit after a big argument with the production company.
 David Bowie is part of the film.
 So is his hit ‘Heroes’ which became some kind of a hymn to his fans.